MarkKJones/APEX_G4MC/README.md

 These are the only numbers I changed in HRSUsage.ini <br>
 The rest I inherited from old versions and haven't changed (probably most of them are not useful anymore).

+The simulation step size is defined in DetectorConstruction.cc double LarmStepLimit=2.000 * mm;

 Simulation Analyses: